Maria Teresa, Grand Duchess of Luxembourg: Grand Duchess of Luxembourg

 The Grand Duchess supports the UNESCO “Breaking the Poverty Cycle of Women” project in Bangladesh, India, Nepal and Pakistan.
 The purpose of this project is to improve the living conditions of girls, women and their families.
 As honorary president of her own foundation, Grand Duchess Maria Teresa set up a project called Projet de la Main Tendue after visiting the Bujumbura prison in 2009 in Burundi.
 The purpose of this project is to liberate minor people from prison and to give them new opportunities for their future.

-In October 2016, Maria Teresa accepted an invitation to join the eminent international Council of Patrons of the Asian University for Women (AUW) in Chittagong, Bangladesh.
-The university, which is the product of east-west foundational partnerships (Bill and Melinda Gates Foundation, Open Society Foundation, IKEA Foundation, etc.) and regional cooperation, serves extraordinarily talented women from 15 countries across Asia and the Middle East.
+In October 2016, Maria Teresa accepted an invitation to join the Council of Patrons of the Asian University for Women (AUW) in Chittagong, Bangladesh.
+The university, established through partnerships between international foundations, including the Bill and Melinda Gates Foundation, Open Society Foundation, IKEA Foundation, as well as regional cooperation, serves women from multiple countries across Asia and the Middle East.

 In 2019, Maria Teresa presented her initiative "Stand Speak Rise Up!" to end sexual violence in fragile environments, launched in cooperation with the Women’s Forum and with the support of the Luxembourg government.
 The conference is in partnership with the Dr. Denis Mukwege Foundation and We Are Not Weapons of War.

 On 3 October 2025, Grand Duke Henri abdicated in favour of their son Guillaume V.

 Royal household allegations

 In 2020 the prime minister of Luxembourg commissioned a report from into the royal household following concerns over its working.
-The report found that up to one third of employees had left since 2015 and that "The most important decisions in the field of personnel management, whether at the level of recruitment, assignment to the various departments or even at the dismissal level are taken by HRH the Grand Duchess.”
+The report found that up to one third of employees had left since 2015 and that "The most important decisions in the field of personnel management, whether at the level of recruitment, assignment to the various departments or even at the dismissal level are taken by HRH the Grand Duchess."
 Several newspaper reports at the time highlighted a 'culture of fear' around the Grand Duchess and "that no-one bar the Prime Minister dared confront her".
 The report also raised concerns about the use of public funds to pay for the Grand Duchess' personal website and that this had been prioritised over the Court's own official website.
 There were also allegations that staff at the Court have been subjected to physical abuse and these reports were investigated by the Luxembourg judicial police.
 In February 2023 it was reported by several Luxembourg based media outlets that the Grand Duchess had once again been accused of treating staff poorly during an outfit fitting in October 2022.
 The incident even involved the Prime Minister of Luxembourg having to speak to the Grand Duke and Grand Duchess about the treatment of the staff and commissioning a report into it.